-A user's current position on Drift is the cumulative sum of all their open orders (increasing, reducing, or closing) over time.
-All trading lots, per market and per subaccount, are combined into a single position.
+A user's current position on Drift is the cumulative sum of all their filled orders (increasing, reducing, or closing) over time.
+All trading lots, per market and per subaccount, are combined into a single position to determine P&L.

-The position table shows the Profit and Loss or P&L for the current position.
-You can toggle to see in "$" or "%" to change whether they would like to see P&L in dollar terms ($) or in percentage terms (%).
+The position table below shows the P&L for the current position.
+Users can toggle "$" or "%" to change whether they would like to see P&L in dollar terms ($) or in percentage terms (%).

-Here, the P&L refers to the unrealised P&L or uPNL of the open positions (SOL-PERP and ETH-PERP shorts).
-In order to realise this P&L, users would have to close their position.
+In the above image, the P&L refers to the unrealised P&L or uPNL of the open positions (SOL-PERP and ETH-PERP shorts).
+To realise this P&L, users will have to close their positions.

-Your realised P&L can only be withdrawn once it has been settled/claimed.
+A user's realised P&L can only be withdrawn once it has been settled/claimed on-chain.

-Note: realising your P&L by closing the position is not the same as settling/claiming your P&L. In order to withdraw positive P&L, it must be settled/claimed first.
+Note: realising P&L by closing the position is not the same as settling/claiming P&L. To withdraw a positive P&L, it must be settled/claimed first.

 To update the USDC balances available for withdrawal, your P&L must first be settled and claimed.